Get PolitiFact in your inbox.

 A second beagle ad showed footage of Warnock walking the same dog through a suburban neighborhood.
 Warnock told viewers he’s confident that they will see Loeffler’s attack ads "for what they are" — right as he dumped a bag of dog poop into a curbside trash can.
 The beagle barked in approval, and the ad closed with the dog licking Warnock’s neck.

-The fact that the beagle wasn’t Warnock’s own has been public since the Times reported it a few weeks after Warnock was elected to the Senate.
-When we reached out to Warnock’s campaign staff, they referred us to what the Times wrote:
+That the beagle wasn’t Warnock’s own has been public since the Times reported it a few weeks after Warnock was elected to the Senate.
+When we contacted Warnock’s campaign staff, it referred us to what the Times wrote:

 "The beagle spots were the brainchild of Adam Magnus, the Warnock campaign’s lead admaker, who wanted to find a way — through humor — to inoculate Mr. Warnock against explicit attacks and implicit ones.
 First he had to call the pastor.
 ‘I want to make sure you like dogs,’ he recalled asking.

 "Mr. Warnock said he did — he had owned dogs before (Comet, Cupid and Brenal — all mutts), though not currently — and was game for a puppy-themed spot.
 Next, Mr. Magnus had to cast a star pooch, which he eventually found from a Georgia supporter whom the campaign declined to name."

 It remains to be seen whether Warnock’s general election opponent — who is almost certain to be former football star Herschel Walker, who leads in the GOP primary by a wide margin — will criticize Warnock for including in his campaign outreach a dog that isn’t part of his family.